MarcusWolschon/osmeditor4android/markdown/en/Node selected.md

 ### ![](../images/relation.png) Create relation

 Create a relation and add this object as the first element.
-Further objects can be added until "Done" is selected, then the tag editor will be started on the new relation.
+Further objects can be added until "Done" is selected, then the property editor will be started on the new relation.

 ### ![](../images/menu_gps.png) Position